Jean Lafitte: Film

-TV
+Television

 In a fifth-season episode of the long-running Western series Bonanza ("The Gentleman from New Orleans") an elderly man (played by John Dehner) claiming to be Lafitte appears.
 (It is never established in the episode whether this claim is true or not.)
 Since the series is set in the early 1860s, this is clearly some 40 years or so after the historical Lafitte's reported death.

+In the eighth episode of the short-lived 1982 show Voyagers!, time-travelers Phineas Bogg and Jeffrey Jones travel to 1798 Bahamas, where they meet Lafitte and help prevent him from being convicted of piracy.
+By doing so they help ensure he is later able to meet up with General Andrew Jackson and fulfill his historical role in the Battle of New Orleans in the War of 1812.

 Lafitte's Journal

 In 1948, John Andrechyne Laflin approached the Missouri Historical Society with a French-language manuscript he claimed was a journal Lafitte kept from 1845 until 1850.
 When the historical society could not authenticate the claim, Laflin approached Louisiana author Stanley Arthur.
 He wrote Jean Laffitte: Gentleman Rover, based on the journal.

 In 1958, Laflin self-published an English translation of the journal.
 He refused to allow anyone else to see the original documents until 1969, when he sold them to a professional document dealer.
 The paper and ink were analyzed and confirmed to be of mid-19th-century origin.
 An archivist for Bexar County, Texas, declared the papers to be authentic.

 In 1980, the manuscript was donated to the Sam Houston Regional Library and Research Center in Texas.
 For the first time, it was made available for research.
 Many researchers noticed a similarity between John Laflin's handwriting and the writing in the journal.
 Handwriting analysis experts affirmed that conclusion.
 Laflin had been previously accused of forging letters purportedly from Abraham Lincoln, Andrew Jackson, and Davy Crockett.
 Most historians now believe the Lafitte journal to be a forgery.